UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 No. Personal allowances are strictly per person and cannot be combined.
 Two adults travelling together cannot pool their £390 allowances to bring back a single £780 item duty-free.
 Each person's allowance stands on its own, and if one person brings a £500 item, that person pays tax and duty on the full £500 regardless of how much their travelling companion is carrying.

 The all-or-nothing rule applies.
 If you go over the allowance in any category, you pay tax and duty on the total value of goods in that category, not just the excess.
 A traveller with nineteen litres of wine pays duty on all nineteen litres, not on the extra one litre.
 A £450 watch becomes taxable in full, not just on the £60 over the £390 limit.
-The rule sounds harsh but is designed to stop people gaming the system by mixing expensive items with tiny amounts of cover.
+The rule is designed to stop people gaming the system by mixing expensive items with small amounts of cover.

 Gifts count toward your personal allowance just like goods you bought for yourself.
 If the combined value of everything you are carrying stays within the £390 threshold, no declaration is needed.
 If you are bringing a single expensive gift worth over £390, or a collection of gifts that together exceed the allowance, you must declare and pay duty on the total.
 The gift-recipient's identity does not matter; what matters is who is physically transporting the goods across the border.